-Item Summary Source Source Detail Recommendation Risk Rating Theme Responsible Office Responsible Person Responsible BOT Committee Action Plan Status Completion Date 53 Association of Governing Boards AGB May 15, 2019 Report Board meetings: Productive board meetings feature candid conversation, rely on adequate committee and staff reports (not too little and not too much), use a consent agenda to allow time for important discussions, avoid the addition of late or understaffed items, and are conducted in a professional manner that reinforces the image of the board as a responsible fiduciary body.
+Item # Summary Source Source Detail Recommendation Risk Rating Theme Responsible Office Responsible Person Responsible BOT Committee Action Plan Status Completion Date 53 Association of Governing Boards AGB May 15, 2019 Report Board meetings: Productive board meetings feature candid conversation, rely on adequate committee and staff reports (not too little and not too much), use a consent agenda to allow time for important discussions, avoid the addition of late or understaffed items, and are conducted in a professional manner that reinforces the image of the board as a responsible fiduciary body.
 Planning for board meetings should focus on agendas and how they are set, the time spent on perfunctory versus strategic issues, the quality of committee communications with the board, the scope and quality of staff presentations, the tone of member interactions, and the chair's responsibility to short-circuit irrelevant distractions.
-It is essential for the UCF president to recognize that engaging with the board-most especially with the board chair and committee chairs-is fundamental to a collaborative leadership structure.
+It is essential for the UCF president to recognize that engaging with the board-most especially with the board chair and committee chairs-is fundamental to a colaboartive leadership structure.
 Delegating board governance and board priorities to other staff will ultimately weaken institution governance and a president's standing.
-Low BOT & Staff Interaction Board Office Janet Owen All BOT Committees 1) reviewing the Presidential Delegation of Authority, which previously required the board to spend significant time on "perfunctory" matters; 2) in Fall 2018, the administration required all committee agendas to be approved by committee chairs; 3) develop a board "Statement of Expectations" to guide individual and collective behavior; 4) approve Board Operating Procedures that oversee submission guidelines, deadlines, etc.; 5) Interim President Seymour has (a) weekly calls with the BOT chair, and monthly in-person meetings, (b) monthly meetings with the vice chair, (c) monthly calls with committee chairs, (d) as well as regular meetings/calls with trustees and unscheduled, issue-oriented calls; and (6) board workshops have been built into the 2020 BOT schedule for deliberate "big picture" discussions.
-Additionally, as of the September 19 Board meeting, (7) the agenda supports the implementation of the recommendations contained in this item; (8) the preparation for this meeting intricately involved the Chair and committee chairs; (9) the focus is on strategic issues (information items) to promote meaningful discussion and engagement of Board members; (10) staff presentations were kept to a minimum to encourage more Board interaction and (11) agenda items are also strategically developed to provide the Board with an accounting of certain expenditures (for example, the Distance Learning fee).
+Low BOT & Staff Interaction Board Office Janet Owen All BOT Committees 1) reviewing the Presidential Delegation of Authority, which previously required the board to spend significant time on "perfunctory" matters; 2) in Fail 2018, the administration required all committee agendas to be approved by committee chairs; 3) develop a board "Statement of Expectations" to guide individual and collective behavior; 4) approve Board Operating Procedures that oversee submission guidelines, deadlines, etc.; 5) Interim President Seymour has (a) weekly calls with the BOT chair, and monthly in-person meetings, (b) monthly meetings with the vice chair, (c) monthly calls with committee chairs; (d) as well as regular meetings/calls with trustees and unscheduled, issue-oriented calls; and (6) board workshops have been built into the 2020 BOT schedule for deliberate "big picture" discussions.
+Additionally, as of the September 19 Board meeting, (7) the agenda supports the implementation of the recommendations contained in this item; (8) the preparation for this meeting intricately involved the Chair and committee chairs; (b) promote meaningful discussion and engagement of Board meetory (10) staff presentations were kept to a provide the Board with an accounting of certain expenditures (for example, the Distance Learning fee).
 Completed September-19